iSilverfyre/iSilverfyre/portfolio/README.md

+# Bash
+* Random scripts I have made to do different things.
+There should be some sort of notes or comments in the scripts themselves.
+They may or may not work correctly depending on how long ago it was written, use with caution.

+# Docker
+* toulouse-images was an attempt at creating my own image.
+Not secure by todays standards of Docker, do **NOT** use publically.

+# Git
+* Exercises from [Learn Git by Doing: A step-by-step guide to version control](https://www.udemy.com/course/learn-git-by-doing-a-step-by-step-guide-to-version-control) from Udemy.

+# Minecraft
+* A datapack I made for a server I was on at one point.
+Not sure if it will work with current versions of minecraft still.

 # Python
-This folder contains exercises from 'Learn Python 3 the Hard Way: A Very Simple Introduction to the Terrifyingly Beautiful World of Computers and Code' by Zed Shaw.
-As well it contains some various small code I have written for personal use or for entertainment.
+* Exercises from [Learn Python 3 the Hard Way: A Very Simple Introduction to the Terrifyingly Beautiful World of Computers and Code](https://www.oreilly.com/library/view/learn-python-3/9780134693866/) by Zed Shaw.
+* Various small code I have written for personal use or for entertainment.

 # Web Dev
-This folder contains exercises from 'The Complete Web Developer Course 2.0' by Rob Percival.
+* Exercises from [The Complete Web Developer Course 2.0](https://www.udemy.com/course/the-complete-web-developer-course-2/) by Rob Percival from Udemy.

-# Git
-This folder contains exercises from '[Learn Git by Doing: A step-by-step guide to version control](https://www.udemy.com/course/learn-git-by-doing-a-step-by-step-guide-to-version-control)' from Udemy.